Bob van Luijt: New Media & Arts

 Van Luijt received a bachelor's degree from Artez Institute of the Arts.
-After completing his studies he created notable works that include The Core.
+After completing his studies he worked on projects including his album The Core.
 He collaborated on harpist Anne Vanschothorst's album Ek is eik., with Billy Martin and Florian Weber and with Yonga Sun and Cuong Vu.

 Control(human, data, sound) (CHDS) was his first tech-based artwork and was selected as an awards Finalist for CREATE 2015 in Pittsburgh, Pennsylvania, United States, in the category art+technology.